|

 - Contrary to popular belief, the Birmingham BT Tower does not contain regular floors through it, and is mainly nothing more than a concrete core with stairways built into it.

-- During the refurbishment, lighting was also introduced onto the exterior of the tower and at night it is lit up white, pink and purple.
+- in 2003, the tower underwent a £10,000,000 refurbishment and was painted white and purple.
+During the refurbishment, lighting was also introduced onto the exterior of the tower and at night it is lit up white, pink and purple.

-- As well as this, a weather station was added to the top of the tower and changes colour depending on the climate pressure at the time!
+- As well as this, a weather station was added to the top of the tower and changes colour depending on the climate pressure at the time.

 Companies